zhongkaifu/Seq2SeqSharp/README.md

 **-MaxTestSrcSentLength**: Maxmium source sentence length on valid/test set.
 Default is 110 tokens
 **-MaxTestTgtSentLength**: Maxmium target sentence length on valid/test set.
 Default is 110 tokens
 **-WarmUpSteps**: The number of steps for warming up.
 Default is 8,000
+**-EnableTagEmbeddings**: Enable tag embeddings in encoder.
+The tag embeddings will be added to token embeddings.
+Default is false
 **-CompilerOptions**: The options for CUDA NVRTC compiler.
 Options are split by space.
 For example: "--use_fast_math --gpu-architecture=compute_60" means to use fast math libs and run on Pascal and above GPUs
 **-Optimizer**: The weights optimizer during training.
 It supports Adam and RMSProp.
 Adam is default